hardaker/draft-hardaker-dnsop-nsec3-guidance/README.txt

    14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.

-2. Recommendation for zone publishers
+2. NSEC3 Parameter Value Considerations

    The following sections describe recommendations for setting parameters for NSEC3 and NSEC3PARAM.